open-edge-insights/eii-docs/README.md

 The Edge Insights Software(EIS) release package comprises of below ingredients:

 * `Docs`:
-  This directory has the release notes and the user guide for a given EIS release package
+  This directory has the release notes, user guide and API reference guide for a given EIS release package

 * `IEdgeInsights`: